2020 has been a year for pausing and thinking about our existence on this planet.

 Why renewable energy is so cheap?

 Renewable is cheaper than other energy due to three reasons:

 1- Because the costs of fossil fuels and nuclear power depend on the fuel price and the plant’s operating costs.

-2- Renewable plants have lower OPEX costs and don’t depend on prices of fuel. (the fuel is free!)
+2- Renewable plants have lower OPEX costs and don’t depend on the prices of fuel. (the fuel is free!)

 3- Renewable technology costs follow a learning curve: solar and wind get cheaper as we increase capacity.